 Since my kids will now have one teacher (me) from year to year, their education will be more streamlined.

 In public school, there’s lots of review to make sure everyone is on the same page.
-But that’s just not necessary with homeschool.
-Of course, they’ll need refreshers to remember everything that’s taught.
+But that’s just not as necessary with homeschool.
+Of course, they need refreshers to remember everything that’s taught.
 But for the most part, after a break you start where that child left off.
 No need to get an entire classroom up to speed or to cover things that may not have been taught by the previous teacher.

 The Cons of Homeschooling

 Of course, it’s not all sunshine and rainbows.
 There are challenges that come with homeschooling.
 Here are the big ones to consider.

 YOU are Responsible for Your Child’s Education

 You may have a very supportive family and husband and church.
 But when it comes down to it (depending on your family) you will likely be the main one in the control seat for what happens with your child’s education.